OSGConnect/OUTDATED-tutorial-fsurf/README.md

      (2) Transfers the data to and from remote worker nodes (3) Provides a complete pipeline to analyze an MRI image

-In this tutorial, first you learn how to do the initial set up of `fsurf` on local machine or login node.
-Next, you learn the usage of  `fsurf` to run image analysis on OSG and get the output files.
+First, we do the initial set up of `fsurf` on local machine or login node.
+Next, we learn the usage of  `fsurf` to run image analysis on OSG and get the output files.

 ![fig 1](https://raw.githubusercontent.com/OSGConnect/tutorial-FreeSurfer/master/Figs/freesurfer_image_from_net.png )